-- The PIV Card SHALL be collected and destroyed, if possible. - Per OPM guidance, the Central Verification System (or successor) SHALL be updated to reflect the change in status. - Any databases maintained by the PIV Card issuer that indicate current valid or invalid FASC-N or card UUID values SHALL be updated to reflect the change in status. - If the PIV Card cannot be collected and destroyed, the CA SHALL be informed and the certificates corresponding to the PIV authentication key and the asymmetric card authentication key on the PIV Card SHALL be revoked.
-The certificates corresponding to the digital signature and key management keys SHALL also be revoked, if present.
+- The PIV Card SHALL be collected and destroyed, if possible. - Per OPM guidance, the Central Verification System (or successor) SHALL be updated to reflect the change in status (see Section 2.2). - Any databases maintained by the PIV Card issuer that indicate current valid or invalid FASC-N or card UUID values SHALL be updated to reflect the change in status.